MicrosoftDocs/dataexplorer-docs/data-explorer/manage-cluster-choose-sku.md

 ### Compute optimized

-* Provides a high cores to cache ratio.
+* Provides a high core to cache ratio.
 * Suited for a high rate of queries over small to moderate data sizes.
-* Local SSD for low latency I/O
+* Local SSD for low latency I/O.

 ### Heavy compute

-* AMD SKUs that offer a much higher cores to cache ratio
+* AMD SKUs that offer a much higher core to cache ratio.
-* Local SSD for low latency I/O
+* Local SSD for low latency I/O.

 ### Storage optimized

 * Option for larger storage ranging from 1 TB to 4 TB per engine node.
 * Suited for workloads that require storing a large volume of data with less intensive compute query requirements.
-* Certain SKUs uses premium storage (managed disk) attached to the engine node instead of local SSD for hot data storage.
+* Certain SKUs use premium storage (managed disk) attached to the engine node instead of local SSD for hot data storage.

 ### Isolated compute

-* Ideal SKU for running workloads that require server instance-level isolation.
+Ideal SKU for running workloads that require server instance-level isolation.

 ## Select and optimize your compute SKU